Arwa-Fawzy/Few-Shot-Learning-for-Early-Detection-of-Autism-Spectrum-Disorder-in-Children/README.md

 ## Introduction

 Autism Spectrum Disorder (ASD) is a developmental condition affecting communication, behavior, and social interactions, characterized by a range of symptoms and severity levels where early detection and intervention are crucial for effective support.
-Acquiring labeled data is challenging due to high costs, specialized knowledge, or sample scarcity, especially in 'rare conditions' like 'childhood ASD'.
+Acquiring labeled data is challenging due to high costs, specialized knowledge, or sample scarcity, especially in 'rare conditions' like `childhood ASD`.
 We utilized few-shot learning (FSL) which is a machine-learning technique that trains the models by meta-learning with a minimal amount of labeled data, often just a few examples for each class.

 ## Features